The Genius 9000 represents a blend of features and innovation for the price. There is no denying that it is a very

-Available in Black, White, Silver, Rose Gold or Orchid Purple, for me despite my affinity to the colour Black, the White brush looks better.
-Why?
-Because the brush heads supplied are White.
-I know Black and White it a classic colour combination but I think it would look a lot better if the brush head body (not the bristles) were colour matched in Black).
+I know black and white it a classic colour combination but I think it would look a lot better if the brush head body (not the bristles) were colour matched in black).
+(Update August 2018: Midnight Black edition now available with colour matched brush heads)

 The smartphone holder provided with the black or white brush is white as is the charging stand and brush head compartment, yet the charging case for the black brush is black in colour.
 It is a small criticism, after all I should be focusing on the job it does of cleaning the teeth, not the colour, but it would be nice to either have a choice or see a bit more consistency in my opinion.
 That said, you may be reading this and thinking you would never want a black charging stand or smartphone holder.